Overcoming Addictions

 While simplistic, it reflects the idea that people make choices based on perceived benefits, not randomly.

 Now imagine a thought experiment: suppose your brain had a “wellbeing” variable stored in its neural chemistry that Satan modifies to always be infinity — but only if you obey him to do evil things.
 Obeying him ruins your life, but your brain still reports perfect wellbeing.
 Would you feel grateful, or wish to resist?
-Most would choose to fight back, revealing that we seek more than just a feeling of happiness.
+Most would wish to fight back, revealing that we seek more than just a feeling of happiness.

 Modify it further: imagine Satan changes your utility equation to only depend on being high on fentanyl.
 Would you accept this change to your mind, or want to reclaim your true self?
-Again, most would resist.
+Again, most would wish to resist.
 This shows we have an inner compass aiming higher than pleasure alone.

 I believe that compass is alignment with God.
-When we desire things outside His will, something in us resists—unless we’ve been given over to a reprobate as a result of completely giving ourselves to sin (Romans 1:21-28).
+When we desire things outside His will, something in us resists—unless we’ve been given over to a reprobate as a result of completely giving ourselves over to sin (Romans 1:21-28).
 This doesn’t erase individuality; for example, avoiding demonic music doesn’t mean all Christians must like the same songs—there are still many uplifting choices.

 One final scenario: before birth, you’re told you’ll be altered to crave only sex and drugs, unable to enjoy serving others.
 You’re given a choice: indulge your body’s cravings, or choose a life of holiness that leaves your body unsatisfied.
 Most would choose holiness.